rsccc/reactive-button-doc/docs/usage.md

 :::note

-Above examples demonstrate an asynchronous task.
 For non asynchronous task, state management is not needed.
 Use as like normal button.

 :::

+import Link from '@docusaurus/Link';

+Explore the <Link to="/docs/Playground">Playground</Link> to see the codes take effect.

 ## Available Props